pocha/terminal-codelearn/README.md

 	cd session/sample
 	eye l test.eye
-	eye test start
+	eye start test

 This will run the Terminal server at port 3001.
+To see if the server has started, just do

+	ps -ef | grep ruby

+There should be an entry like `ruby reel-server.rb`.
+It means the reel server is running.

 To stop the server, run

-	eye test stop
+	eye stop test

 Eye is a process monitoring tool http://github.com/kostya/eye .
 I included it to monitor memory leaks in the server & restart the server if it dies.
 The logs are in session/sample/eye.log .
 The server logs is in session/sample/reel-server.log